libreeng/BD-SAP/FSMExtension/DESIGN.md

 # FSM Extension Design Notes

-This repo contains an implementation of a Librestream Onsight Connect extension for the SAP Field Service Manager (FSM) application.
+This repo contains an implementation of a Librestream Onsight Connect and Workspace extension for the SAP Field Service Manager (FSM) application.
 It provides both the frontend and backend components for the extension within both the web and mobile versions of FSM.

 For a high-level overview of this extension's uses and requirements, [see the README](./wwwroot/doc/README.md).